karllhughes/personal-blog-5/_posts/2024-06-28-ipad-entrepreneur.md

 Here are a few of the things new to iPad that make using it as a daily driver more viable than before:

 - **Stage Manager** - While Apple's arbitrary limitations on the number of windows you can open at once and the layout of those windows can be annoying, Stage Manager makes using a large external display with an iPad significantly better.
 I set my iPad Pro's screen to use the traditional single-app layout while my external display uses Stage Manager to better utilize the space.
 - **Extended Display Support** - On that note, my 2020 iPad Air couldn't even extend the display to an external monitor; it could only mirror it.
-Having support for widescreen, high definition external displays makes a huge difference when looking at multiple windows or multitasking.
+Having support for [widescreen, high definition external displays](https://amzn.to/4fDIHP8) makes a huge difference when looking at multiple windows or multitasking.
 - **Peripheral Support** - My iPad can now simultaneously support an external mouse, keyboard, webcam, and microphone via a combination of USB and Bluetooth.
 [Having a good USB hub](https://amzn.to/4bnSsPs) is a must, but that's true with all of Apple's hardware now.
+I have had good luck with [[Anker's USB hubs and dongles](https://amzn.to/4a1J18Z).
 - **More Native iPad Apps** - It's taken a while, but more developers are releasing Native iPad applications that are closer to full-featured apps than their mobile counterparts.
 Even Google Sheets (which remains a weak point for iPadOS) is much more usable today than it was four years ago.
 That said, there are a few apps where it's still easier to use the website than the iPad app (more on that later).
 - **Replit (and other browser-based IDEs)** - While I don't write code daily, this blog and some websites I manage don't have a true CMS, so I still need a way to edit and write code occasionally.
 [Replit](https://replit.com/) is amazing for this use case, and they're continually adding features that make light code editing easier on mobile devices.
 - **FaceID** - One of the more annoying thing about the previous generation of iPads was the fingerprint sensor requirement.
 When using an external keyboard and mouse, I found that I constantly had to lean into the iPad to press my finger on the sensor.
 FaceID is obviously much easier to use.